-BUFFALO, N.Y. — Russell Salvatore is providing free TV service for patients and their families as the result of a generous donation to Roswell Park Cancer Institute.
+BUFFALO, N.Y. — Russell Salvatore is providing free TV service for patients and their families as the result of a generous donation to Roswell Park Comprehensive Cancer Center.
 The prominent Buffalo businessman’s gift of $400,000 will give all patients admitted at Roswell Park a sense of comfort and allow them to enjoy television free-of-charge throughout their hospital stay.

 “Patients at Roswell Park are already dealing with enough by battling this terrible disease,” he said.
 “I feel fortunate that I am able to help them in some way, and I hope this gift will give them one less thing that they have to think about.
 My family and I have been truly blessed, but I am even more honored to be able to give back to the community I love so much.”